helidon-io/helidon/docs/modules/webserver/webserver.md

         ProxyProtocolV2Data.Command command = v2Data.command();

         // Will be either an InetSocketAddress (for IPv4 or IPv6) or a UnixDomainSocketAddress.
+        // Ignore these values when command is LOCAL.
         SocketAddress sourceSocketAddress = v2Data.sourceSocketAddress();
         SocketAddress destSocketAddress = v2Data.destSocketAddress();

-        // Contains all of the Tag-Length-Value objects from the Proxy Protocol header.
+        // Contains all Tag-Length-Value objects from the Proxy Protocol header, unless command is LOCAL.
         List<ProxyProtocolV2Data.Tlv> tlvData = v2Data.tlvs();
     }
 });